 A young staffer answered the phone call.
 “Hello, Michael Warden at Senator Nutt’s office speaking.
 What can I do for you?”

 “Hello, this is Princess Angel from the 24st Century.
-I just arrived with a time machine yesterday and need to get a donation of $10,000 to Senator Nutt done.
+I just arrived in a time machine yesterday and need to get a donation of $10,000 to Senator Nutt arranged.
 Tell me how to do that,” Angel said.

 “Listen.
 If this is some kind of prank, we don’t have time for that,” the staffer said.